Nivedita967/Data-Structure-and-Algorithms/.github/issue_template.md

 Mention the coding platform from where you have picked the problem

 ### Programming language
-Mention in which programming language you want to code
 <!--
 Example how to mark a checkbox :-
 - [x] My code follows the code style of this project.